Skip to main content

 1. Describe the political economy of public health strategies that seek to redistribute resources especially from more affluent populations to more marginalized ones

-2. Integrate knowledge of cultural values and practices in the design of primary health care policies and programs
+3. Integrate community-informed knowledge, such as cultural values and practices, in the design of primary health care policies and programs

-5. Propose strategies to improve health and eliminate health inequities by organizing stakeholders, including researchers, practitioners, community leaders and other partners, and to promote inclusion and equity within public health programs, policies and systems
+4. Propose strategies to promote inclusion within public health programs, policies and systems

-6. Adjust PHC strategies based upon insights from implementation research
+6. Adjust primary health care strategies based upon insights from performance measurement and embedded learning systems

 Methods of Assessment